tiagoslg/habit_netatmo/README.md

 - Access the folder
 - Run `make set_env_development` to setup the development environment (this project is not ready to run production env)
+- Run `make deploy` this command will:

+    - check the environment set,
-- Run `make deploy` this command will check the environment, build the project using docker-compose and docker-compose-override files, restart docker, run all the migrations, collect static files
+    - build the project using docker-compose and docker-compose-override files,
+    - restart docker,
+    - run all migrations,
+    - collect static files

 If you want to start with some data in your database:
 - Run `make loaddata` this will load the fixtures with the initial data

-The project will start at http://localhost:8000
+The project will starts at http://localhost:8000

 ## Endpoints

 - get_temperature/<str:device_id>/?access_token=<str:acess_token>&module_id=<str:module_id>

-This endpoint get the temperature from a Thermostat.
+This endpoint gets the temperature from a Thermostat.
 Module_id is required in order to complet the measure View used to get thermostat temperature